 * The open-view storage tour has been temporarily suspended.

-* The museum may be subject to temporary closure again, depending on developments on the national and prefectural levels.
+* The museum may be subject to temporary closure, depending on developments on the national and prefectural levels.
 Furthermore, the measures described above may be revised to reflect those developments.
 All changes will be posted on the museum website.

 9:30 am – 4:30 pm (last entry 4:00 pm)

-Thursdays (except on holidays, during the month of August, October 28 and December 30, 2021), between exhibitions and January 1
+Thursdays (except on holidays, during the month of August, December 29, 2022), between exhibitions and January 1

 General 1,100 yen / Students 700 yen [high school and university] / 500 yen [elementary and junior high school]